rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/how-to-redirect-an-apex-domain-to-www-using-cloudfront-and-s3.md

 As an example, for a hypothetical product hosted at example.com, the apex domain (example.com) is effectively the namespace for our production environment, whilst the staging subdomain (staging.example.com) is the namespace for our staging environment.
 Given that we will be using subdomains (such as [app.example.com](http://app.example.com) or [app.staging.example.com](http://app.staging.example.com) for our web app), it makes sense to also have a subdomain for the main site itself, which conveniently can be www (as in [www.example.com](http://www.example.com) or www.staging.example.com).

-For the staging environment, this is fine since we don't expect anyone to be visiting staging.[example.com](http://example.com), but it is a reasonable assumption that some people will try to visit example.com, and without a redirect in place, they'll be confused about why they can't access the site.
+For the staging environment, this is fine since we don’t expect anyone to be visiting staging.[example.com](http://example.com), but it is a reasonable assumption that some people will try to visit example.com, and without a redirect in place, they’ll be confused about why they can’t access the site.

 # Redirecting at the CDN level

 By choosing to use the existing CDN to handle the redirect from the apex domain to the www subdomain, we avoid having to deal with this either in our app (slow and extra logic to maintain) or on our web server (extra configuration and bandwidth charges, and not available if you use containerised solutions such as ECS).

 This technique requires a CloudFront distribution and an S3 bucket.
-So let's see how it's done.
+So let’s see how it’s done.

-(As a side note, in this and future technical posts we'll generally use Terraform's HCL syntax when we're demonstrating infrastructure since it allow a concise textual representation).
+(As a side note, in this and future technical posts we’ll generally use Terraform’s HCL syntax when we’re demonstrating infrastructure since it allow a concise textual representation).

 ## The S3 bucket